estuardolh/warmupLD31/README.md

-﻿Warm up for LD 31
+Warm up for LD 31
 =========

 I will use for LD 31: